fbpx

 Perks: Complimentary breakfast and/or lunch, commemorative T-shirt, opportunity to register for next year’s Tour before public registration opens, and 50% off the registration fee for the Discover Hudson Valley or Twin Lights Ride

-In the meantime, have a look at the volunteer roles below.
+Have a look at the volunteer roles below.

 Volunteer Positions